surinder2000/deploy-web-on-aws-using-terraform/README.md

         terraform init

-   This command download all the required plugins for launching this infrasturcture
+   This command download all the required plugins for launching this infrastructure

         terraform validate